cmaster11/qvalet/docs/0900-appendix/README.md

 # Appendix

-Here we have some other notes about `go-to-exec` features.
+Here we have some other notes about qValet features.

 [TOC](_toc.md ':include')